jwitte08/TPSS/README.md

 bash path_to_dealii/doc/external-libs/p4est-setup.sh p4est-2.0.tar.gz `pwd`
 ```

-where `pwd` prints the current working directory, that is _path_to_p4est_.
-Directly after p4est is build we set an environment variable to the _p4est_ directory:
+where `pwd` returns the current working directory _path_to_p4est_.
+After p4est is built and installed we set an environment variable to _path_to_p4est_:

 ```bash
 export P4EST_DIR=path_to_p4est
 ```

+When deal.II searches for external dependencies it evaluates this variable as hint for p4est.

 ### Installing deal.II